exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ```

 Here `content` is the `String` that you want to write an destination is again the path inside the bucket.

+### Blocking vs. Non-blocking Upload

+In integration tests you usually want reproducible test cases.
+This is why the standard implementation of `uploadFile(...)` blocks the call until the underlying object is synchronized in the bucket.

+In rare cases you might want more control over that process, for example if you plan bulk-upload of a large number of small files and want to shift the check at the end of that operation.

+For those special occasions there is an overloaded method `uploadFile(source, destination, blocking-flag)` where you can choose to upload in non-blocking fashion.

+The same style of overloaded function exists for text content upload too in the method `upload(content, destination, blocking-flag)`.

+Unless you really need it and know exactly what you are doing, we recommend to stick to blocking operation for your tests.

 ### Automatic Authentication at a BucketFS Service